sawyerwatts/Checklists/app.md

 - What are the inputs, outputs, and mutations of the app?
     - Is the operation idempotent?
 Can the operation be reran?
 Is there a point of no return?
-- What are the upstream dependencies?
+- Dependency analysis: what are the upstream dependencies?
 What depends on this?
 - Consider SLAs
     - What alerting is in place when an SLA is at risk or breached?
     - Is there a max duration?
     - Is there a start-by time or a start-at time?
     - Is there an end-by time or an end-at time?
+- What is the bus factor of this app?